Sunday, 30 September 2018

 Usually, when one learns a new word, one eagerly repeats it, getting ready for future moments when the word might be used.
 Until now, I have no idea how many times have I used this word.
 But today, when I saw two men carrying buckets with corncobs, I had it clear in my mind.
 It was just like reminiscing a poem I had to learn for school celebration.
 Words seem to have sometimes a greater force than we'd expect and also seem to hold the key to time travel.

-Sunday 23 September 2018
+Sunday, 23 September 2018

-Sunday 2 September 2018
+Sunday, 2 September 2018

 Heath

 Everyday we search for signs.
 The human race has detective inclinations, we must admit to that.
 Ever since yesterday, we have put everything under thorough analysis.
 We are searching for signs that fall is coming.
 Or even more, that it had fooled us all and has already arrived for a couple of days now.
-The sun does not shine as powerful as it used to, the leaves play a metallic jingle every time the wind blows, and the day got smaller.
+The sun does not shine as powerful as it used to, the leaves play a metallic jingle every time the wind blows, and the day got shorter.

 Meanwhile, others could not care less.
 'It's very hot, my dear!'.
 Still.